 Section 2 provides a more thorough view of the aims of this work and reviews the related work and the basic differences of the presented approach.
 Section 3 introduces static analysis with the FindBugs framework.
 Section 4 presents the work done on the static verification of Java Card API calls and section 5 reports the latest developments that open new prospects for implementation of efficient static analyses that do not compromise precision.
-The paper ends with a discussion on our work's potential impact and comments interesting future research prospects.-
+The paper ends with a discussion on our work's potential impact and comments interesting future research prospects.

-2 Related work on static verification of Java Card applets
+2 Related Work on Static Verification of Java Card Applets

-Our work belongs to a family of static verification techniques which, in general, do not guarantee sound and complete analysis.
+Our work belongs to a family of static verification techniques that in general do not guarantee sound and complete analysis.
 This means that there is no guarantee that we will find all property violations and also we cannot guarantee the absence of false positives.
 However, our bug detectors may implement advanced static analyses that eliminate false negatives and minimize false positives (Section 5).

-In related works, this sort of analysis cannot be compared with established formal approaches that have been used successfully in static verification of Java Card applets: JACK [1], KeY [2], Krakatoa [3], Jive ([4], [5]) and LOOP ([6], [7]).
+In related work, this sort of analysis cannot be compared with established formal approaches that have been used successfully in static verification of Java Card applets:

+JACK [1], KeY [2], Krakatoa [3], Jive ([4], [5]) and LOOP ([6], [7]).
 These techniques aim in precise program verification and they are not fully automated.
 Moreover, they require highly specialized formal analysis skills for the applet developer.

-Static analysis alternatives for Java Card program verification include abstract interpretation [8], i.e. a semantics-based description of all possible executions based on abstract values in place of the actual computed values.
-In [9], the authors introduce the use of ESC/Java (2), a tool for proving specifications at compile time, without requiring the analyst to interact with the back-end theorem prover (Simplify).
-The provided analysis is neither sound nor complete, but has been found effective in proving absence of runtime exceptions and in verifying relatively simple correctness properties.
+The most closely related work is the proposal published in [8], where the authors perform Java Card program verification using the ESC/Java (2) tool.
+This tool proves correctness of specifications at compile time, without requiring the analyst to interact with the back-end theorem prover (Simplify).
+Similarly to our approach, the provided analysis is neither sound nor complete, but has been found effective in proving absence of runtime exceptions and in verifying relatively simple correctness properties.

-In contrast with [9], our proposal for static program analysis is not based on source code annotations.
+In contrast with [8], our proposal for static program analysis is not based on source code annotations.
 This reduces the verification cost to the applet developers, since they do not have to make explicit all implicit assumptions needed for correctness (e.g. the non-nullness of buf in many Java Card API calls).
 Instead of this, the static analyses of FindBugs are implemented in the form of tool plugins that may be distributed together with the used Java Card Development kit or by an independent third party.
 Applet developers use the bug detectors as they are, but they can also extend their open source code in order to develop bug detectors for custom properties.
-Note that in ESC/Java (2), user-specified properties assume familiarization, (i) with the Java Modeling Language (JML), (ii) with the particular "design by contract" specification technique and (iii) with the corresponding JML based Java Card API specification [10].
+Note that in ESC/Java (2), user-specified properties assume familiarization, (i) with the Java Modeling Language (JML), (ii) with the particular "design by contract" specification technique and (iii) with the corresponding JML based Java Card API specification [9].
 On the other hand, the development of new FindBugs bug detectors assumes only Java programming skills that most software engineers already have.